Efficient Lattice Hamiltonian Encoding for the Shortest Vector Problem: Introduction

 \section{Introduction}

-The development of quantum computers poses multiple threats to the worldwide cryptosystem \cite{Shor, RSA, JosephNaturePQCJoseph}.
-Although such computers will probably not be available this decade \cite{GoogleRoadMap,IBMRoadMAp}, there are still threats to our data nowadays.
-One of these is the ‘harvest now, decrypt later’ threat \cite{JosephNaturePQCJoseph}, where an adversary party harvests the encrypted data and the public keys now, with the goal to decrypt the sensitive information once a fault-tolerant quantum computer is in their possession.

-In order to overcome these threats the American National Institute of Standards and Technology (NIST) has started a process of standardizing new classical cryptographic protocols that are expected to be safe against quantum (and classical) attacks \cite{NistInitiaReport}.
-In July 2022, NIST announced the protocols for such post-quantum cryptography that are anticipated to be standardized by 2024 \cite{NistThirdRoundReport}.
-These protocols are planned to replace the current public-key encryption systems worldwide.
-Therefore, they are being subject to public scrutiny nowadays, such that if the cryptosystems will pass this period, the community will have enough confidence in them.
+Quantum computing poses a substantial threat to the worldwide cryptosystem \cite{RSA, JosephNaturePQCJoseph} as Shor's algorithm can efficiently solve the mathematical problem on which most cryptographic protocols are based — factoring \cite{Shor}.
+This threat will become tangible with the availability of fault-tolerant quantum computers \cite{EFTQC, PhysRevApplied.21.040501}.
+To counter it, the American National Institute of Standards and Technology (NIST) announced in 2024 a new set of cryptographic protocols believed to be secure against both quantum and classical attacks \cite{NISTIR.8547}.

-Most of these final-list protocols are based on lattice-based cryptography \cite{PeikertDecadeOfLatticeCrypto,IntroductionToPQCBook}.
-A lattice is a collection of points with some periodic structure.
-At the heart of lattice-based cryptography lies a mathematical problem of finding the minimal distance between two lattice points, i.e., solving the shortest (non-zero) vector problem (SVP).
-Many practical realizations are based on the approximate SVP that does not require the identification of the shortest vector, but only of a vector whose length exceeds that of the shortest vector by a factor that is polynomial in the lattice dimension.
-Solving the approximate SVP for high-dimensional lattices (a few hundreds or thousands), in polynomial running time, is equivalent to cracking these encryption protocols.
+The main post-quantum cryptography (PQC) protocols are based on the mathematical problem of finding the shortest non-zero vector in a high-dimensional lattice — the shortest-vector problem (SVP) \cite{IntroductionToPQCBook}.
+That is, given a non-orthonormal basis for a lattice, the task is to find the minimal distance between two distinct lattice points.
+PQC protocols are actually based on a softer version of the problem \cite{NISTIR.8547}, the approximate SVP — one where the goal is to find sufficiently short vectors whose length exceeds that of the shortest vector by at most a given polynomial factor of the lattice dimension.

-In order to increase the efficiency of the protocols, structured lattices \cite{NistThirdRoundReport} are used, i.e., lattices with some special structure.
-It is conjectured that the structure of these lattices do not give any advantage for quantum (and classical) attacks \cite{IntroductionToPQCBook}, i.e., that it is hard to solve the approximate SVP for these lattices as it is hard for regular lattices, even with a quantum computer.
-Since this is still an unproven conjecture, the quest for indications to the contrary~\cite{Cramer2021} is open.
+To increase the efficiency of these protocols, lattices with some special structure — structured lattices — are used \cite{PeikertDecadeOfLatticeCrypto}.
+It is conjectured that the structure of these lattices does not provide any advantage to quantum (or classical) attacks \cite{IntroductionToPQCBook}, i.e., it is as hard to solve the approximate SVP for these lattices as it is for general lattices, even with a quantum computer.
+Since this is still an unproven conjecture, the search for counterexamples is still open ~\cite{Cramer2021,ePrint.2025.304}.